fleekgonzalo/blogpost/blogpost.md

 The content of the `_redirects` file should look like this:
 `/* /404.html 404`

 Once we update our site with this change, we can now access https://proud-wave-0766.on.fleek.co/about and instead of seeing an intimidating IPFS error message, we will see our custom 404 page, ready to catch any broken or rotten links.
-You can customize your 404 page however you want, for instance, you could also choose to send the user to your homepage instead:
+You can customize your 404 page however you want, or you could also choose to send the user to your homepage instead:

 `/* /index.html 301`